A new K–12 model for the AI age

 The five pillars

 Not electives.
 Not tracks.
-Every student develops all five, every week, from age six to eighteen.
+Not "well-rounded" in the vague, surface way.
+Every student goes deep in all five areas, every week, from age six to eighteen — because a complete life requires all of them.

 Mind